stevenknox/KnoxySays/README.md

 You can use an alias rather than KnoxySays (ks already exists)

 	ks start chrome

+The is also an alias for Start and Stop

+	ks s dropbox
+	ks x dropbox

 To create your own simply make a copy of ks.bat and save with your new alias name (eg. DoWork.bat)